 A very detailed atomic-level discussion that explains why water adhesion to glass is greater even than cohesion of water molecules and is the controlling factor in capillary action, is skillfully explained in this Khan Academy Video…

 The best bridge is a straight bridge, not a sagging bridge.
 To achieve this, the ants must pull together.
 It is similar for water molecules.
 They pull together.
 Water accomplishes this via hydrogen bonding.
-These bonds are weaker than ordinary chemical bonds, yet they behave much like weak springs pulling the molecules together and up (to counter gravity).
+These bonds are weaker than ordinary chemical bonds, yet they behave much like weak springs pulling the molecules together and up (thus successfully countering gravity).

 Figure 3 pictures the hydrogen bond connections between water molecules.
 The hydrogen bonds counter part of the gravity exerted on the water in the tube, much as the ant bridge resists the weight of the ants crossing over it.